jordanrobot/profile-manager/Profile Manager/Profile Manager TODO.md

 	* iLogic Path directories
 * User opens the profile switcher dialogue.
 * User can create and activate a profile for the current setup.
-* Does the user have to explicity save the profile, or do we read the profile at the next load?
+* The user has to explicity save the profile
-* Changes the user makes will now save to that profile.
+* if the user options changes, an event watcher sets a "dirty" flag, this will notify the user that the profile is not saved.
 * The user can change profiles at any time, changing the set of Inventor configuration options.
+* If a file is loaded, we will not be able to change the project files.
+Maybe we leave theses alone?
+* look at a way to edit the file name generator settings
+* Opionally, make able to slave/associate to a project?
+That way when you change projects, it changes your profile?

 Structure
 ---

 user opens the profile manager dialog

 where are these profiles stored?
-How are they access?
+How are they accessed?
+	Store into Inventor's options xml file?
+Or serialize seperately?

 Each is created as a profile object, they are stored in a profile object collection.
 Where is this data stored across user sessions?
 How is it serialized?
 User options?

-* ProfileCollection <Collection> or use as generic list of Profile objects?
+Data Load object
+	+ load data (data): returns a ProfileCollection
+	+ save data (profileCollection): returns a serialized data stream?
+	Import Profile????
+	Export Profile?????

+[X] ProfileCollection
 	+ Item
 	+ Add
 	+ Remove
+	+ Name (return profile by name)

 * Profile <Object>